 - Scratch paper and pen

 - Sharp pencil and rubber eraser (available at craft stores)

 STEP 1: DOODLING WITH A PURPOSE

 For purposes here, you will be designing a flat bag that is arbitrarily chosen to be a finished size of 16” wide by 12” high.
 You will be designing only the FRONT of the bag.
-Once the finished sized of the pattern is drawn full sized on tissue paper and labeled, they will be cut apart and seam allowances (SAs) will be added.
+Once the finished size of the pattern is drawn full-sized on tissue paper and labeled, they will be cut apart and seam allowances (SAs) will be added.

-What design you ask?
+What design do you ask?
 On the scratch paper, draw rectangles, wider than taller, in PEN.
-Don’t worry about exact measurements of the rectangle for now.
+Don’t worry about the exact measurements of the rectangle for now.
 You are just experimenting with ideas.

 Some messy general-idea doodlings with some notes of mine while watching TV.
 Back of the envelope ideas.
 Not all are good.
 Most of them are not.
 Husband even crossed one out saying it looked angry and will probably scare the grandkids.
 He’s right.
 A couple of these doodles have potential.
 Maybe.

 Look for ideas on clothing.
 Pockets, trim around collars and cuffs, and the lines of the clothing can be inspirational.